Sun Wukong and the Buddhist Saint Mulian

 badami vamana carving (total for blog)

-Fig. 6 – The Trivikrama Vishnu relief carving of Vamana’s story, Badami cave no. 2 (6th-cent.) (larger version).
+Fig. 6 – The Trivikrama Vishnu relief carving of Vamana’s story, Badami cave number two (sixth-cent.) (larger version).
 Fig. 7 – A detail of the dwarf Brahmin holding a parasol (larger version).
 Fig. 8 – A detail of the cosmic giant holding celestial weapons and taking a supernaturally large stride (larger version).
-Adapted from this wikipedia image.
+Adapted from this image.

 The close association of the Yaksha and Vamana with a short, chubby body and shape-changing powers no doubt influenced the former to take on the latter’s ability to grow to huge proportions.
 In addition, after being absorbed into Buddhism, Yakshas are portrayed in scripture as divine warriors wielding clubs in defense of the dharma.
 Two prominent examples are Kubera (a.k.a.
 Vaisravana) and Vajrapani, both of whom are touted as the yaksha commander (Lutgendorf, 2007, p.
 42; Buswell & Lopez, 2014, pp. 449 and 955).
 This surely influenced the later Chinese image of yakshas as club-wielding titans, such as the cited example from The Story.
 In turn, this and related material could have easily influenced the cosmic transformations of Monkey and other characters and their weapons from Journey to the West.